Why 'DC: 9/11' is the New 'Reefer Madness'

 Which is the very reason we shouldn’t have attacked them.
 That was the old playbook.
 It’s still the old playbook.
 And we still don’t get it.

 DC 9/11 is either so funny it’s sad or so sad it’s funny.
 It should become a cult classic like Reefer Madness: a propaganda film that, through its over-the-top idiocy, proves its opposite.
 It’s also a good reminder of what once constituted conservative spin.
 Remember Bush as action hero?
-As cowboy? “[Saddam] is surely developing WMDs,” Bush says.
+As cowboy?
+This movie gives us that again and again. “[Saddam] is surely developing WMDs,” Bush says.
 “Wanted: Dead or Alive,” Bush says.
 We’re going to “rid the world of evil,” Bush says.
 “This will decidedly not be another Vietnam,” Bush says.

 Mister B wrote: